Oklahoma law enforcement agencies are combining efforts to increase enforcement of seat belt use for teenagers.

 All drivers and passengers, especially teenagers, are reminded to buckle their seat belts every time they are driving or riding in a vehicle.

 Law enforcement agencies are also reminding motorists to buckle up and reduce their speed to fully focus on driving.
-To reduce the risk of accident injury or death:
+To reduce the risk of accidental injury or death:

 - All passengers should be properly restrained.